aescobarr/alibey_docker/README.md

 ```
 ENV=PROD make [target name]
 ```
 Production mode uses the docker-compose.yml file, while development uses docker-compose-debug.yml.
-The main differences between the modes are that production does not provide a web server.
-This container is supposed to run behind a production-ready web server (Apache or Nginx) which acts as a reverse proxy.
-Development on the other hand has an additional service 'nginx' which serves the app locally.
+The debug version allows the django app to be debugged with Visual Studio Code (see following section).

 It's easy to replicate the non-make version of any command in the Makefile.
 For instance, to build the containers in development mode, we would issue the command
 ```